WSU-CptS-322-Fall-2023/termproject-cougcoders/documents/DesignDocument.md

     - `graduation_date` - The user's expected graduation date
     - `applications` - A one-to-many relationship representing the research positions that the student has created

-  * ResearchPosition - The ResearchPosition table represents an available resaerch position and holds
+  * ResearchPosition - The ResearchPosition table represents an available research position and holds
     - `id` - The sequential, auto-incrementing primary key for the research position
     - `title` - The short name of the research positions
     - `description` - A detailed explanation of the research position